chef/effortless/components/effortless-chef-io/effortless-config.md

 # Effortless Config

 Effortless Config is the pattern for managing your Chef Infra workloads.
-It uses [Habitat](https://www.habitat.sh/docs/) and [Chef Policyfiles](https://docs.chef.io/policyfile/) to build an artifact that contains the cookbooks and their dependencies alongside the scripts necessary to run them on your systems.
+It uses [Chef Habitat](https://www.habitat.sh/docs/) and [Chef Policyfiles](https://docs.chef.io/policyfile/) to build an artifact that contains the cookbooks and their dependencies alongside the scripts necessary to run them on your systems.

 ## Patterns

-## Chef Repo Cookbook pattern
+### Chef Repo Cookbook pattern

 This pattern is used to build policyfiles using the chef_repo pattern for organizing your cookbooks.
 The chef-repo pattern can be found [here](https://docs.chef.io/chef_repo/).